typsy-dev/documentation/ApiV2.md

 POST to https://api.typsy.com/v2/users/workspace/claims/remove

 ### Request
+Required
 - email: The email of the user
-- claims: Used for adding the claims for the user,
+- claims: A collection of claims you wish to add the user to
+    - key: the name of your external id
+    - issuer: who issued the claim (often just your overall account name)

 Example request to remove claims from a user by email.
 ```